geobakery/GeospatialAnalyzer/documentation/within.md

 # Within - API Call
 In this document, we will describe important and good-to-know facts about the within service

+## Functionality
+Returns all features in which the transferred geometries are completely contained.

 ## Examples
 Post-call http://localhost:3000/v1/within with JSON body: